Cisco-Talos/binary_function_similarity/DBs/README.md

 * `features/fss_Dataset-Vulnerability`: the JSON files extracted using the FunctionSimSearch IDA plugin
 * `features/catalog1_Dataset-Vulnerability`: the CSV files extracted using the Catalog1 IDA plugin
 * `features/acfg_features_Dataset-Vulnerability`: the JSON files extracted using the "acfg features" IDA plugin
-* `features/acfg_disasm_Dataset-Vulnerability`: the JSON files extracted using the "acfg disasm" IDA plugin.
+* `features/acfg_disasm_Dataset-Vulnerability`: the JSON files extracted using the "acfg disasm" IDA plugin
+* `features/zeek_Dataset-Vulnerability.json`: the JSON file from Zeek features extraction script.

 #### [Optional] Dataset creation and features extraction steps
 This step is *optional* because the dataset and the features are already included in the release.